Kansas Star Casino reopens Saturday with big changes

 MULVANE, Kan.
 (KSNW) – It’s your lucky weekend.
 State-owned casinos can officially reopen.
-KSN got a behind the scenes look at how the Kansas Star is getting back to business.
+On Friday, KSN News got a behind the scenes look at how the Kansas Star is getting back to business.

-The Kansas Star Casino is welcoming people to get back in the game this weekend.

-“When they arrive on Saturday they can expect a disenfected very clean property. with employees that are going to be welcoming and excited to see them,” said Jeff Babinski, Vice President and General Manager, Kansas Star Casino.
+“When they arrive on Saturday, they can expect a disinfected very clean property with employees that are going to be welcoming and excited to see them,” said Jeff Babinski, Kansas Star Casino general manager and vice president.

 Babinski said guests will notice big changes when they return.
 They are requiring temperature checks at the door.
 Employees are required to wear masks.
 They recommend guests wear one too.